 The collection includes painting, drawing, sculpture, photography, decorative arts, and architecture.

 The collection currently numbers over 750,000 images in both 35mm and lantern slide formats.
 Of these, approximately 491,000 images are available in digital format, including all collections added since 2001.

 The Fine Arts Library and its Digital Images and Slides Collection can help you digitize images you need for teaching and research.

 Accessing These Materials

 - The best way to browse the Digital Images and Slides Collection is via HOLLIS Images.
 Simple and advanced searches are available.

 - Digital images may also be located using HOLLIS or through the Harvard University Study Collection of Digital Images hosted by ARTstor (login required).

 - Additional online resources for digital images may be found in the Fine Arts Library's Guide to Research in History of Art and Architecture.

-- Collections and staff are temporarily located in Lamont Library.
+- Collections and staff are temporarily located in Lamont Library, with services also available from 1-3 PM weekdays in Sackler Room 309.
 Patrons wishing to access the slide collection or needing assistance in acquiring or using images, should contact Bill Connor or Al Morales.